 Fixes to try:

 There are various causes for Hearthstone crashing, such as corrupt game files, outdated drivers, or conflicting third-party programs.
 We cover a set of easy and quick solutions that prove helpful to many users.
 You don’t have to try them all, just work your way through the list until you find the one that works.

 Fix 1 – Run Hearthstone as administrator

 Windows runs Hearthstone in user mode by default, but that might keep it from accessing certain files and cause the crashes.
 To see if that’s the case, you could run Hearthstone as administrator and relaunch the game.

 1) Right click the Hearthstone icon and select Properties.

 2) Select the Compatibility tab, check Run this program as an administrator, and click OK.

 Launch Hearthstone to see if the problem reappears.
 If yes, continue to the next fix.

-Fix 2 – Update your graphic driver
+Fix 2 – Update your graphics driver